codevogel/svelte-db-portal/tutorial/5-authentication/README.md

 - Restrict access to certain routes based on authentication status in SvelteKit
 - Be able to whitelist users to access the application

-### Prerequisites
-- Basic understanding of Svelte and SvelteKit
-- A GitHub account for setting up an OAuth application

 ### Learning resources

 ## Auth.js